|Riding Style||All Mountain Freestyle|

 On Snow Feel: The Capita Birds of a Feather is a board for those that must be on their game most or all of the time.
 It’s more forgiving than a camber board but not by that much.
 The camber between the feet transitioning to flat with a touch of rocker in the tip/tail makes the board poppy and aggressive but not that forgiving.
 It’s a fun ride for those who like to ride switch a lot and appreciate a centered stance ride but also want to be a little more aggressive around the mountain and park.

 Powder: No powder to speak of when this was tested but it’s not really the best thing for that easy float in powder even compared to many other hybrid shaped twins.
-It’s the kind of board that hangs with many set back all mountain boards on groomers but then struggles to stay afloat when it gets deep.
+This board can hang with many set back all mountain boards on groomers but then struggles to stay afloat when it gets deep.
 It’s even not as good as many centered stance twins.
 It’s the kind of board for very experienced riders who learned how to keep a camber twin afloat back in the day.
 Those kinds of riders will find this easy but compared to most hybrid tech out there these days most will find it a bit behind.

 Turn Initiation and Carving: Fun if you are past the point of skidding your turns.
 It’s got a pretty good spring in and out of the turn but it seems that the flat after the inserts in the camber profile seems to interfere with the boards’ ability to spring out of a turn on a harder carve or wider radius turn.
 It’s much more noticeable on a carve than making short to even moderately wide turns.
 The flat pops on an ollie well but tries to ruin the radius of the turn.
 It would be more fun to turn if it was camber between the feet to rocker because the rocker wouldn’t interfere as much.
 We would all personally like to see less flat and more rocker.